phenology/cgc/docs/kmeans.rst

 ------------

 The `kmeans` module is an implementation of the `k-means clustering`_ to refine the results of a co-clustering or tri-clustering calculation.
-This k-mean refinement allows identifying similarity patterns between co- or tri-clusters.
+This k-means refinement allows identifying similarity patterns between co- or tri-clusters.
-The following pre-defined features, computed over all elements belonging to the same co- or tri-cluster, are employed for the k-means clustering:
+The following features, computed over all elements belonging to the same co- or tri-cluster, are employed by default for the k-means clustering:

 #.
 Mean value;